-The Corporate Governance Code also recommends that the Board should appoint one of the independent non-executive directors as senior independent director and Colin Sturgeon has been appointed to fill this role.
-The senior independent is available to shareholders of the Company if they have concerns which contact through the normal channels of the Chairman, the Chief Executive Officer or the Chief Financial Officer has failed to resolve or for which such contact is inappropriate.
+The Corporate Governance Code also recommends that the Board should appoint one of the independent Non-Executive Directors as Senior Independent Director and Colin Sturgeon has been appointed to fill this role.
+The Senior Independent Director is available to shareholders of the Company if they have concerns which contact through the normal channels of the Chairman, the Chief Executive Officer or the Chief Financial Officer has failed to resolve or for which such contact is inappropriate.
+The Company does not have a formal position description for the Senior Independent Director, but his role is generally to provide leadership to the independent Non-Executive Directors in respect of the conduct of the Board's business.